-“I been in the business all my life and I can’t figure out what make’s ‘em good,” the old man said.
-“Sometimes they are, sometimes they aren’t, but this year’s crop, for some reason I can’t explain, is a jim-dandy.
+“I have been in the business all my life, and I can’t figure out what makes ‘em good,” the old man said.
+“Sometimes they are, sometimes they aren’t, but this year’s crop, for some reason, I can’t explain, is a jim-dandy.
 Fat, clean of spawn, healthy.
 They’re fine.
 Best in years.”

-Bobbing at the end of the dock were five new boats, ready were the tongs, which look like two long-handled garden rakes fixed together scissorwise, and all that was stopping action was the absence of an “r” in the month.
-That “r” business is silly, now that we have refrigeration.
+Bobbing at the end of the dock were five new boats; ready were the tongs, which look like two long-handled garden rakes fixed together scissorwise, and all that was stopping action was the absence of an “r” in the month.
+That “r” business is silly now that we have refrigeration.
 Oysters are as good to eat in the summertime as clams, but the superstition prevails in Maryland.
-In other areas, they eat oysters the year ‘round.
+In other areas, they eat oysters year round.

 Crab Season Over

 The crab season is just about over.
-All summer long the Lores b buy crabs from boys and fisherman up and down the Bay which is literally crawling with the pale, green little fellows.
+All summer long, the Lores buy crabs from boys and fishermen up and down the Bay, which is literally crawling with the pale, green little fellows.
 Anybody can catch enough for a meal with only a butterfly net and boat in a half hour.
 Every season they sell 12 to 15 thousand dozen crabs.
 I hope you don’t have a nightmare tonight trying to visualize them.

 “We used to catch sturgeon around here,” old J. C. recollected. “and we’d get several water buckets full of